DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

 An exact L1 penalty approach \directll~\cite{Finkel2004} is transforming the original constrained problem~\eqref{eq:opt-problem} in the form:

 where $\gamma_{i}$ are penalty parameters.
 Experiments in~\cite{Finkel2005} showed promising results of this approach.
 Nevertheless, the biggest drawback is the users' requirement to set penalty parameters for each constraint function manually.
-In practice, choosing penalty parameters is an essential task and can significantly impact the performance of the algorithm~\cite{Finkel2005,Liu2017,Paulavicius2014:book,Paulavicius2016:ol,Stripinis2018b}.
+In practice, choosing penalty parameters is an essential task and can significantly impact the algorithm's performance~\cite{Finkel2005,Liu2017,Paulavicius2014:book,Paulavicius2016:ol,Stripinis2018b}.

 In~\cite{Stripinis2018b}, we have introduced a new \direct-type extension based on the \directgl~\cite{Stripinis2018a} algorithm.
-The new \directce{} algorithm uses an auxiliary function approach that combines information on the objective and constraint functions and does not require any penalty parameters.
+The new \directce{} algorithm uses an auxiliary function approach that combines objective and constraint functions and does not require penalty parameters.
 The \directce{} algorithm works in two phases, where during the first phase, the algorithm finds feasible points and in the second phase improves a feasible solution.
 A separate step for handling infeasible initial points is beneficial when the feasible region is small compared to the entire search space.
 In the first phase, \directce{} samples the search space and minimizes the sum of constraint violations, i.e.:

 where

 The algorithm works in this phase until at least one feasible point $(\mathbf{x}\in D^{\rm feas}_{\varepsilon_{\varphi}})$ is found, where